A native of the notorious San Fernando Valley in Los Angeles, Courtney Traub now divides her time between Paris and the UK.

 She is co-author of the 2012 Michelin Green Guide to Northern France and the Paris Region, and has reported multiple stories on French politics, arts, fashion and culture for media outlets including the Associated Press, Radio France Internationale and Condé Nast.
 She has also worked as a University lecturer and trade magazine reporter in Paris.
 In early 2017, she launched Paris Unlocked, a new site on which she's sharing personal travel tips and stories, and offering in-depth features on the city's long and fascinating history.

-Additionally, Courtney is the co-founder of WordTailors, an editorial agency particularly specialized in the tourism, arts & cultural heritage sectors, and offering diverse editorial & content development services that helps clients win the click in search and social with high-quality content.
+Additionally, Courtney is the co-founder of WordTailors, an editorial agency particularly specialized in the tourism, arts & cultural heritage sectors.
+The agency offers editorial, SEO & content development services that helps clients win the click in search and social with high-quality content.

 Her firsthand knowledge of French culture and language gives her an insider's perspective of Paris-- although she does occasionally long for the ocean air and informal, 'in-with-the-new' ethos of her native California at times.

 Courtney has been interviewed by the BBC and ABC (Australian Public Radio) as an authority on Paris culture and tourism.
-About.com Paris Travel has also been mentioned in major news outlets including The Independent, The Daily Telegraph and USA Today, as well as on specialized sites such as Elite Daily and The Local.
+Her articles for TripSavvy have also been mentioned in major news outlets including The Independent, The Daily Telegraph and USA Today, as well as on specialized sites such as Elite Daily and The Local.

 Courtney earned a B.A. in Literature from the University of California, Santa Cruz, a Master's in Comparative Literature from the Sorbonne Nouvelle in Paris, and a Doctorate in English from the University of Oxford.
 She has also completed professional courses in video, radio journalism and new media.